JoostKrueger/Data-Hazard-Label-learning-course/LearningCourse.md

  Mistakes or wrong applications of technologies in these fields can have dangerous consequences resulting in physical or mental harm and distress to people.
 Technologies implemented in these areas need to be tested rigorously and extensively to keep the chance for failure as low as possible, even more so than in other fields.

- This label often appears in conjunction with other labels, as worst case scenarios due to lacking prevention measures in other cases can cause direct harm to individuals, e.g. incorret decision making of software causing mental or physical harm.
+ This label often appears in conjunction with other labels, as worst-case scenarios due to lacking prevention measures in other cases can cause direct harm to individuals, e.g. incorrect decision making of software causing mental or physical harm.

 ### Examples
- **Maneuvering Characteristics Augmentation System in Boeing 737 MAX planes**<br>
+ **Manoeuvring Characteristics Augmentation System in Boeing 737 MAX planes**<br>
- The Boeing 737 MAX aircraft series were equipped with a Maneuvering Characteristics Augmentation System (MCAS), which is a flight control system created to help prevent stalling by pitching the nose of the plane downwards when external sensors measured certain conditions.
+ The Boeing 737 MAX aircraft series were equipped with a Manoeuvring Characteristics Augmentation System (MCAS), which is a flight control system created to help prevent stalling by pitching the nose of the plane downwards when external sensors measured certain conditions.
  Pilots often did not know the system existed and when it falsely activated in two separate cases an became a major contributor to both planes crashing.
  These systems were able to cause critical changes in the planes behaviour and lives were lost because of it.
-These systems tests had not been extensive enough and [multiple design decisions contributed to the ulitmate failure.](http://avherald.com/files/ethiopian_b38m_et-avj_190310_final_report_20221226.pdf) (p.201-202)
+These systems tests had not been extensive enough and [multiple design decisions contributed to the ultimate failure.](http://avherald.com/files/ethiopian_b38m_et-avj_190310_final_report_20221226.pdf) (p.201-202)
  Both plane crashes lead to harm which might have been avoided if more measures for prevention of harm had been implemented.

- **Self driving cars**<br>
+ **Self-driving cars**<br>
- This case highlighted the problems that could shows how extreme environments need to be tested thoroughly enough to prevent unforseen consequences.<br />
+ This case highlighted the problems that could shows how extreme environments need to be tested thoroughly enough to prevent unforeseen consequences.<br />
  There have been multiple instances of accidents due to software failure and overreliance on assisted driving features.
-In 2016 the sensors of a Tesla Model S car in florida failed to detect a white trailer against a brightly lit sky while also unable to completely asses the environment, causing the autopilot to fail to brake, [crashing the car into the trailer, which resulted in the death of the driver](https://crashstats.nhtsa.dot.gov/Api/Public/ViewPublication/812481).
+In 2016 the sensors of a Tesla Model S car in Florida failed to detect a white trailer against a brightly lit sky while also unable to completely asses the environment, causing the autopilot to fail to brake, [crashing the car into the trailer, which resulted in the death of the driver](https://crashstats.nhtsa.dot.gov/Api/Public/ViewPublication/812481).
- Another sensor failure occured in 2018 in Arizona, when the sensors of a self driving test-car misclassified a pedestrian which caused the car to hit the pedestrian.<br>
+ Another sensor failure occurred in 2018 in Arizona, when the sensors of a self-driving test-car misclassified a pedestrian which caused the car to hit the pedestrian.<br>
- While in both cases a human was ulitmately in charge of the system, they relied on the presumed safety of the cars system.
+ While in both cases a human was ultimately in charge of the system, they relied on the presumed safety of the cars system.
 These cases show that as many redundancies and preventative measures as possible should be taken to ensure that no system failure results in actual harm.

  **Diagnoses**<br>